CPR 44.3 Update April 2021: Vulnerability and Proportionality

-Whichever side of the coin you fall on, we can assist you on your costs query with our extensive experience dealing with Costs under the Civil Procedure Rules.
-As costs lawyers, we can also represent you at Detailed Assessment Proceedings, should an agreement not be reached between the parties through legal negotiations.
+Whichever side of the coin you fall on, we can assist you on your costs query with our extensive experience dealing with costs under the Civil Procedure Rules.
+As Costs Lawyers, we can also represent you at Detailed Assessment Proceedings, should an agreement not be reached between the parties through legal negotiations.

 Should you wish to discuss your query with us, please contact us on 01204 397302 or firstname.lastname@example.org.
-You can also complete our online query form, and we will contact you to discuss your costs query.
+You can also complete our online query form, and we will contact you to discuss your costs issue.

 Request Your Free Quotation

 Contact us today for your free, no obligation quotation.
 Our team are on hand to help.